NCPP/ocgis/doc/operations.rst

 geom_select_uid
 ~~~~~~~~~~~~~~~

-Select specific geometries from the target shapefile chosen using "`geom`_".
+Select specific geometries from the target shapefile chosen using :ref:`geom`.
 The integer sequence selects matching UGID values from the shapefiles.
 For more information on adding new shapefiles or the requirements of input shapefiles, please see the section titled `Shapefile Data`_.

 >>> geom_select_uid = [1, 2, 3]
 >>> geom_select_uid = [4, 55]
 >>> geom_select_uid = [1]

-As clarification, suppose there is a shapefile called "basins.shp" (this assumes the folder containing the shapefile has been set as the value for `env.DIR_GEOMCABINET`_) with the following attribute table:
+As clarification, suppose there is a shapefile called ``basins.shp`` (this assumes the folder containing the shapefile has been set as the value for :attr:`ocgis.env.DIR_GEOMCABINET`) with the following attribute table:

 ==== =======
 UGID Name